DPrice2000AppDev/SweepingReminders/privacy.md

 ## Any Questions?

 ### If you have any questions at all about your data, please don’t hesitate to contact us.
-We’re happy to answer anything!